Skill Demand Index

 Salary data for Marketing Budget Management is still accumulating.

-The most common pairings are B2C Marketing, SEO, Digital Marketing, Marketing Strategy, Leadership.
+The most common pairings are SEO, Growth Marketing, CRO, Analytical skills and tools, Google Ads.
 Strengthening these alongside Marketing Budget Management improves your fit across more positions.

-Top roles: Marketing, Other.
-Marketing positions have the highest demand at 88% of all Marketing Budget Management jobs.
+Top roles: Marketing, Software Engineering, Other.
+Marketing positions have the highest demand at 67% of all Marketing Budget Management jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.